FruitasticDev/Mobile-Development/README.md

 cd MobileDevelopment
 ```

-Finally, open the JasaKarya directory in Android Studio.
+Finally, open the Fruitastic directory in Android Studio.

 ## Install the APK